-The Faro Action Plan is designed to translate the Faro Convention principles into practice.
+The Faro Convention Action Plan is designed to translate the Faro Convention principles into practice.

-Promotion of the Faro Convention can take place at community, national and international levels through Faro talks, Faro meetings and Faro labs.
+Promotion of the Faro Convention can take place at community, national and international levels through Faro Convention talks, Faro Convention meetings and Faro Convention labs.
 Member states can contact the Secretariat for assistance in promoting the Convention.

-The “Faro Community” consists of groups of practitioners and facilitators of community-based actions in towns and territories in the Council of Europe member States who go through a process of valuing their local heritage assets in line with the principles of the Faro Convention.
+The “Faro Convention Network” consists of groups of practitioners and facilitators of community-based actions in towns and territories in the Council of Europe member States who go through a process of valuing their local heritage assets in line with the principles and criteria of the Faro Convention.

-Faro in Action is an active learning platform where the Faro Community builds on its good practices, and generates dynamic dialogue among practitioners, facilitators and heritage actors.
+Faro Convention tools are an active learning platform where the Faro Convention Network builds on its good practices, and generates dynamic dialogue among practitioners, facilitators and heritage actors.
 Through ongoing action-process-reflection, the Convention keeps its dynamic elements of redefining its principles and contributing to a better understanding of the Faro spirit and its implications at local, national and international levels.

-The Faro Convention is open to interpretation, as its principles and criteria call for periodic review as the Faro Community expands.
+The Faro Convention is open to interpretation, as its principles and criteria call for periodic review as the Faro Convention Network expands.
 Consequently, its implementation should be flexible and creative, inspiring new initiatives to demonstrate the role of heritage in addressing societal challenges.

 “The Faro Way: enhanced participation in cultural heritage” is a Council of Europe / European Commission Joint Project which aims to encourage that increased role of communities in heritage governance through the promotion of the Faro Convention principles.